maroomartin/portfolio/manual.md

 Good trail behavior is as important as driving technique.

-- **Yield to uphill traffic**—they need momentum
+- **Yield to uphill traffic** as they need momentum
-- Don’t spin tires unnecessarily; it causes erosion and damage
+- Don’t spin tires unnecessarily, it causes erosion and damage
-- Stay on marked trails—avoid creating “ghost trails”
+- Stay on marked trails and avoid creating “ghost trails”
 - If traveling in a group, use hand signals or radios to communicate

 ---